Hyundai reveals Canadian Ioniq 6 pricing starts at $54,999

 - Freight and PDI: $1,925

-The Ioniq 6’s slightly higher-than-expected price results in only the RWD qualifying for the Federal EV incentive, while in Quebec, all versions of the car are eligible for the provincial rebate.
+The Ioniq 6’s price means only the RWD qualifies for the Federal EV incentive, while in Quebec, all versions of the car are eligible for the provincial rebate.

-This cost also places the Ioniq 6 roughly $10,000 above the MRSP for the base-level Ioniq 5.
-That said, some Hyundai dealers are charging a premium for the Ioniq 5 given that, in some cases, there’s a wait time of two years and above for the car.
-On that note, it’s not surprising that Hyundai hasn’t revealed a specific release date yet for the Ioniq 6 since the Ioniq 5 is already difficult to find in Canada.
+This cost places the Ioniq 6 roughly $3,347 above the MRSP for the base-level Ioniq 5 (the 2023 Ioniq 5 costs $51,652).
+That said, some Hyundai dealers are charging a premium for the Ioniq 5 when they actually have the vehicle in stock given there’s a wait time of two years and above for orders.

+On that note, it’s not surprising Hyundai hasn’t revealed a specific release date for the Ioniq 6 since the Ioniq 5 is already difficult to find in Canada.
 However, with the pricing now revealed, the EV’s official release is likely just a few months away.

-It’s unclear what specific features each version of the car will offer, but the following are available across all Ioniq 6 models:
+It’s unclear what specific features each version of the car will offer, but the following are available across all Ioniq 6 models (and are similar to standard Ioniq 5 features):

 - 800-volt, 350 kW ultra-fast charging